 Software.
-Students will be using a variety of software packages throughout the semester.
+Students will be using a variety of software packages throughout the summer.
 Each of the pieces of software is available to students on the AU campus.
 However, many students find that having access to software at home or outside of class is extremely beneficial.
-Some software will be used that has is available on a temporary basis in a trial format.
+Some software will be used that is available on a temporary basis in a trial format.
 Specific details will be related in the appropriate class sessions.
 Students should ensure that they have reliable access to the following software packages in order to complete assignments for class:

-- Microsoft Office 2007 Suite: Word, Excel, PowerPoint, Publisher, - Inspiration (Available in the LRC and in the classrooms - SMART Notebook
+- •Microsoft Office 2007 (or later) Suite: Word, Excel, PowerPoint, Access - •Inspiration (Available in the LRC and in the classrooms) - Adobe Photoshop (Available in RBD library and in the classrooms) or similar image editing software.